 - 4.1 The plan comprises sections setting out the respective responsibilities of Azets as independent auditor and the Council as audited body, the proposed audit strategy and more technical commentary on the detailed financial statement audit work to be undertaken, before presenting key areas for consideration as part of the wider scope audit.
-The plan also includes an overview of the proposed audit process for the Council's charitable trusts where members of the Finance and Resources Committee serve as the Council trustee.
-At this stage, it is being assumed that, as for the 2019/20 review year, both the accounts closure and audit processes will be undertaken remotely. - 4.2 Members will be aware that the wider scope audit reflects a revised approach to auditing Best Value, agreed by the Accounts Commission in June 2016, and will be adopted across the term of the appointment through a combination of on-going annual audit work and discrete packages of work examining specific areas.
-The key findings of this work will be reported through the annual audit and, following the reporting of the principal conclusions of the BVAR in November 2020, progress in implementing the resulting recommendations. - 4.3 Further details of the approach to be adopted in assessing the Council's financial statements are included on pages 19 to 28, with a commentary on the specific areas of focus for the wider scope audit contained on pages 30 to 39. - 4.4 The penultimate section of the report provides an indicative timeline of key activities and audit outputs, culminating in the issuing of an opinion on the audited financial statements by 31 October 2021 (aligned to the revised accounts regulations for 2020/21), along with the proposed fee for the Council's external audit.
+The plan also includes an overview of the proposed audit process for the Council's charitable trusts.
+At this stage, it is being assumed that, as for the 2020/21 review year, both the accounts closure and audit processes will be undertaken remotely. - 4.2 Members will be aware that the wider scope audit reflects a revised approach to auditing Best Value, agreed by the Accounts Commission in June 2016, and will be adopted across the term of the appointment through a combination of on-going annual audit work and discrete packages of work examining specific areas.
+The key findings of this work will be reported through the annual audit and, following the reporting of the principal conclusions of the BVAR in November 2020, progress in implementing the resulting recommendations. - 4.3 Further details of the approach to be adopted in assessing the Council's financial statements are included on pages 18 to 27, with a commentary on the specific areas of focus for the wider scope audit contained on pages 29 to 34. - 4.4 The penultimate section of the report provides an indicative timeline of key activities and audit outputs, culminating in the issuing of an opinion on the audited financial statements by 31 October 2022 (aligned to the revised accounts regulations for 2021/22), along with the proposed fee for the Council's external audit.